gokce-nur00/FORM-CATEGORIZER/README.md

 # FORM-CATEGORIZER
-This Project/Repository created for JOTFORM Internship.
+This Project/Repository is created for JOTFORM Internship.